-Low Carb Shortbread Cookies are a favourite during the holidays.
+Sugar Free Shortbread Cookies are a favorite during the holidays.
 Made with only 4 ingredients, these cookies are rich, buttery, crispy and crumbly with a light sweet taste.

 Buttery keto shortbread cookies are a perfect snack for the holiday season.
 Unlike sugar cookies these shortbread cookies are less sweet and a little softer with a buttery flavour.

 I love this time of year as I enjoy spending time in the kitchen developing new ways to make traditional recipes into low carb recipes.
 I often will explore the usual holiday cookies and come up with a modified diabetic friendly recipe, along with a few other holiday appetizers and meals.
 See my Gingerbread Cookies for a chewy and soft holiday inspired treat.

 What makes these cookies sugar free is that they are made with almond flour instead of all purpose flour and sweetener instead of sugar.
 With only 4 ingredients and made without added sugar, this shortbread cookies recipe is simple to make and you won't believe they are sugar free and gluten free.